ToJans/tojans.github.com/content/blog/selling-ddd.markdown

 slug: "selling-ddd"
 title: "Selling DDD"
 comments: true
-categories:
+Tags : ["Development", "DDD"]
 ---

 A little while ago, we gave a [series of short talks called "DDD Basics"](http://www.eventbrite.com/e/dddbe-5-ddd-basics-registration-9912037170) for the [Belgian Domain-driven design community](http://domaindriven.be/).
 The focus was on strategic design.